Trauma-Informed Wellness Program for the African American/Black Community in Sacramento County

 The Center at Sierra Health Foundation in partnership with Sacramento County Behavioral Health Services in January 2021 awarded a total of $2.5 million to four Sacramento organizations to support outreach, engagement and prevention services for African American/Black community members through the Trauma-Informed Wellness Program.

-Through this new program, funding focuses on people of all ages and genders, with special consideration for children and youth (ages 0 to 25) who have experienced or been exposed to trauma.
+Through this program, funding focuses on people of all ages and genders, with special consideration for children and youth (ages 0 to 25) who have experienced or been exposed to trauma.
 Programs incorporate an understanding of African American/Black cultural heritage, including norms and traditions, the broad and multifaceted definition of family, and historical trauma.
-The funding will support activities from January 2021 through June 2023.
+The funding will support activities through June 2023.

 The Trauma-Informed Wellness Program is funded by the Division of Behavioral Health Services through the voter-approved Proposition 63, Mental Health Services Act.